moveit/moveit2_tutorials/doc/how_to_contribute/how_to_write_how_to_guides.rst

-How-To Write a How-To Guide
+How to Write a How-To Guide
 ===========================

 The How-To Guides are distinctly different from tutorials in that they are directed towards a different audience.